 Electro-acupuncture, sometimes called P.E.N.S.
 (Percutaneous Electrical Nerve Stimulation), is where a mild electric current is pulsed through the needles as a means of stimulation.
 It is primarily used for pain conditions but can be used to deliver additional stimulation to needles for any condition.

-Learn More ...Cupping is when suction cups are placed on the body which draw blood to the surface creating dark, circular marks that fade over time.
-It has become popular among sports professionals and attracted attention in the news when they appear on the bodies of celebrities.
-Cupping can be static or moving cupping, depending on whether the cups are fixed in one place, or the skin in oiled and the cups moved around like a kind of suction massage.
+Learn More ...Cupping (拔罐, Ba Guan) is when suction cups are placed on the body, acting like a reverse massage, often leaving dark, circular marks that fade over time.
+It has become popular among sports professionals who feel that it reduces pain and improves their recovery time, and has attracted attention and controversy in the news when they appear on the bodies of celebrities and Olympians.
+Cupping can be fixed in place, or moved around on oiled skin.

 ![]() A Chinese Olympic athlete with cupping marks on her back |